 I’m huge a fan of delegating these types of issues because doing so builds a high-performing team which in turn creates leverage to take on more responsibility and make a bigger impact on the growth of the company.

-2) Important + Not Urgent — the reason to analyze these issues is to prepare for the day that they become Urgent.
+The reason to analyze these issues is to prepare for the day that they become Urgent.

 Spending time analyzing an issue from different angles enables you to put the right parameters around it so that you can delegate it effectively in the future.
 The things to figure out include defining the scope of the problem, the impact of solving it, the priority relative to other initiatives, the skills needed to solve it, the framework to apply to solving it and the likely friction you will run into during execution.